Fran Godfrey

-Frances Helen Godfrey is a radio presenter and former BBC Radio 2 newsreader, most famous for her appearances on Wake Up to Wogan, a long-running breakfast show in the United Kingdom.
+Frances Helen Godfrey is a radio presenter and former BBC Radio 2 newsreader, known for her appearances on Wake Up to Wogan, a long-running breakfast show in the United Kingdom.
 Godfrey began contributing to Wake Up to Wogan in 1993 and made her final appearance on the show on 9 May 2008.

 Early life

 Born in Hampstead, London, Godfrey left England at the age of two to live in Southern Rhodesia (now Zimbabwe), returning four years later with her parents and two brothers to live for a short time near Oxford, before moving to Highcliffe in Dorset.
 She was educated at the Convent of the Cross, and the Polytechnic of Central London.